-- Policies ICS-1.1 (Maintain Existing Service Levels), ICS-1.2 (Development Impacts to Existing Infrastructure), and ICS-1.3 (Funding for Public Facilities) require the City to plan and ensure that a variety of funding methods (including developer fees, grants, and public facility fees) are used to expand the range of public services and utilities (including water supply infrastructure) consistent with community needs. - Policy ICS-11.4 "(GREAT Program Implementation)" requires the City to continue supporting and implementing this program as a key way to meet the City's long--term water supply needs. - Policies ICS-11.2 and ICS-11.7 encourage the City to continue its promotion of a variety of water conservation measures (including landscaping and low--flow fixtures) as part of all future development. - Policy ICS-11.6 "(Sustainability of Groundwater)" calls for the continued support of the various policies of the local groundwater management agency and Policy ICS-11.9 "(Groundwater Extractions)" calls for the continued adherence to the Ventura County Regional Water Quality Planning Program's recommendations regarding groundwater quality and extractions. - Policy ICS-11.12 "(Water for Irrigation") encourages the use of non-potable water supplies for landscape irrigation. - Policy ICS-11.10 "(Water Supply Assessment for All Projects") requires the preparation of water supply studies prior to the approval of future development projects. - Implementation Measure #No. 59 requires the City to maintain and periodically update water, wastewater, and drainage infrastructure master plans to ensure that sufficient levels of infrastructure are planned for and financed in the City.
+• Policies ICS-1.1 (Maintain Existing Service Levels), ICS-1.2 (Development Impacts to Existing Infrastructure), and ICS-1.3 (Funding for Public Facilities) require the City to plan and ensure that a variety of funding methods (including developer fees, grants, and public facility fees) are used to expand the range of public services and utilities (including water supply infrastructure) consistent with community needs.

+- Policy ICS-11.4 (GREAT Program Implementation) requires the City to continue supporting and implementing this program as a key way to meet the City's long-term water supply needs. - Policies ICS-11.2 and ICS-11.7 encourage the City to continue its promotion of a variety of water conservation measures (including landscaping and low-flow fixtures) as part of all future development. - Policy ICS-11.6 (Sustainability of Groundwater) calls for the continued support of the various policies of the local groundwater management agency and Policy ICS-11.9 (Groundwater Extractions) calls for continued adherence to the Ventura County Regional Water Quality Planning Program's recommendations regarding groundwater quality and extractions. - Policy ICS-11.12 (Water for Irrigation) encourages the use of non-potable water supplies for landscape irrigation. - Policy ICS-11.10 (Water Supply Assessment for All Projects) requires the preparation of water supply studies prior to the approval of future development projects. - Implementation Measure No. 59 requires the City to maintain and periodically update water, wastewater, and drainage infrastructure master plans to ensure that sufficient levels of infrastructure are planned for and financed in the City.

-The General Plan does not contain any specific-water supply assumptions that would conflict with the sustainable management criteria or the projects and management actions proposed in this GSP.
-Instead, tThe City of Oxnard's General Plan recognizes the existing constraints water resources present that exist in supporting future development, as evidenced through its various policies encouraging development of alternative water supplies, promoting conservation- and use of non-potable waterstrategies, and requiring completion of water supply assessments as a precondition to approving future development for all projects prior to approval.
+The General Plan does not contain water supply assumptions that would conflict with the sustainable management criteria or the projects and management actions proposed in this GSP.
+The City General Plan recognizes the existing constraints water resources that exist in supporting future development, as evidenced through its various policies encouraging development of alternative water supplies, promoting conservation and use of non-potable water, and requiring completion of water supply assessments for all projects prior to approval.
 In addition, the City has a net-zero policy on new development, which requires a proposed development to provide their groundwater allocation to the City (subject to FCGMA approval) or contribute to City programs designed to offset potable water use.
 The General Plan also includes policies that promote redevelopment of old and/or blighted areas, development of mixed-use urban villages, and/or expansion of existing business and attraction of new business.
 Such development and investments would undoubtedly require additional water resources to support, and implementation of this GSP is likely to increase existing limitations on water availability.
-However, as discussed in detail in Section 1.4.3, (Operational Flexibility Limitations) as well as and Chapter 5 (Projects and Management Actions) of the FCGMA, the City of Oxnard, and other jurisdictions within the Oxnard Plain continue to implement projects that increase operational flexibility within the Oxnard Subbasin.
+However, as discussed in detail in Section 1.4.3 (Operational Flexibility Limitations) and Chapter 5 (Projects and Management Actions) of the FCGMA, the

+City and other jurisdictions within the Oxnard Plain continue to implement projects that increase operational flexibility within the Oxnard Subbasin.